prvenka/sandbox-bus-app-relnote/template.md

 **Example**

 ## Compliance, privacy and security considerations
-List any relevant compliance, privacy and security considerations.

-**Example**

-## Status
+## Status (Required)

 ### Development status
-Choose one of : Generally available, Public preview, In development
+(generally available, public preview, in development)

 Note: Anything that is in private preview is considered to be in development

 #### Target timeframe
+(Month or release)

-Enter one of the following: Release name if committed to a release, Month if committed to a month, Month or later if dubious about getting out in a specific month.
+(Release if committed to a release, Month if committed to a month, Month or later if dubious) **Example**

-### Availability
+### Availability (current availability)
-Use tabs to indicate when the feature will be available:

 Cloud, On-premises, Government cloud

-**Example**

 ### Regional availability
-Use tabs to indicate the regions that a feature will be available in, and when.
-See example.

-**Example**
+List whether this feature is available globally or restricted to specific regions.

+## Tell us what you think
+Include an alias or link for feedback for the feature.

 ## We'd like to thank
-Link to ideas/User voice item, if one exists.
-If not, delete this section.
+Link to ideas/User voice item.